Contextual hypotheses and semantics of logic programs: Formal logic programs and their denotational semantics

 \subsection{Generated literals}

-The mechanistic view on (the rules of) a formal logic program \FLP\ presented in Section~\ref{mvr} allows one to talk about the literals over \VOCA\ generated by \FLP; these literals make up a set that we denote by $\LB\FLP\RB$, and that can be described as follows.
+The mechanistic view on (the rules of) a formal logic program \FLP\ presented in Section~\ref{mvr} allows one to talk about the literals over \VOCA\ generated by \FLP; these literals make up a set that we denote by $\LB\FLP\RB$.
+More precisely, a literal $\psi$ over \VOCA\ is generated by \FLP\ and put into $\LB\FLP\RB$ if it is possible to successively fire rules, starting with rules whose body can be unconditionally activated (such as $\bigwedge\varnothing$), till enough literals have been generated and put into $\LB\FLP\RB$ so that there exists a rule in \FLP\ of the form $\chi\leftarrow\xi$ and a substitution $\theta$ such that $\psi$ is $\chi\theta$ and for all closed substitutions $\theta'$, $\xi(\theta\theta')$ can be activated thanks to the literals in $\LB\FLP\RB$; the notation that follows will allow us to easily refer to a formula (determined by $\psi$ and \FLP) of the form $\xi\theta''$ where $\theta''$ is $\theta$ with some of the variables in its range being possibly renamed so that none of the variables that occurs in $\psi$ (that is, in $\chi\theta$) is captured when applying the substitution $\theta''$ to $\xi$.